-Note: Please refer to section 1-4.2b and 1-4.2c for instructions on how to set the mode and gain options.
+NOTE: Please refer to section 1-4.1b and 1-4.2c for instructions on how to set the input mode and gain options.
 The settings for these options should be considered before unit is used to collect data

-Note: In the submenus a flashing cursor represents a menu that will accept user input.
-A non- flashing cursor represents a status menu, no input needed.
+NOTE: In the submenus a flashing cursor represents a menu that will accept user input.
+A non-flashing cursor represents a status menu, no input needed.

-1-4.2b Setting the sensor input type
+1-4.2b Mode Option

-Model 482C16 includes two input modes - ICP[®] and Voltage.
-The factory default for all channels is ICP[®].
-To change the mode select the INPT option from the main menu use the down \downarrow arrow button to scroll down and the left / right $\leftarrow \rightarrow$ button until the cursor is over INPT and the hit ENTER.
+The models include three input modes - ICP^{\circledast} , voltage and charge.
+The factory default for all channels is ICP^{\circledast} .
+To change the mode select the INPT option from the main menu use the down \downarrow arrow button to scroll down and the left / right \longleftrightarrow button until the cursor is over INPT and the hit ENTER.

 A submenu will appear.
 Choose the channel you wish to change by using the up \uparrow or down \downarrow arrows.
-Once that is done use the left / right $\leftarrow \rightarrow$ button to move the cursor over to the Input Type column.
+Once that is done use the left / right \longleftrightarrow button to move the cursor over to the Input Type column.
 To change the mode, use either the up \uparrow or down \downarrow arrow to scroll through the options.
-You can set the channel to be in either ICP[®] or voltage mode.
+You can set the channel to be in either ICP® or voltage mode.
 Once you have it set, you can either scroll back to the channel column; to change the mode on another channel; or hit ENTER to save the changes.